Keshad Johnson

-Keshad Ray Johnson (born June 23, 2001) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Keshad Ray Johnson (born June 23, 2001) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA), on a two-way contract with the Sioux Falls Skyforce of the NBA G League.
 He played college basketball for the San Diego State Aztecs and the Arizona Wildcats.

 Early life and high school career

 Johnson grew up in Oakland, California, and initially attended Envision Academy of Arts & Technology.
 He transferred to San Leandro High School before his senior season.
-Johnson 14.4 points, eight rebounds, three assists, 2.3 blocks, and 1.9 steals per game and was named the West Alameda County Conference Foothill League co-MVP in his lone season at San Leandro.
+Johnson averaged 14.4 points, eight rebounds, three assists, 2.3 blocks and 1.9 steals per game and was named the West Alameda County Conference Foothill League co-MVP in his lone season at San Leandro.
 He committed to playing college basketball for San Diego State.

 College career

 Johnson began his college career at San Diego State.
 Johnson averaged 7.2 points and 4.5 rebounds per game as a junior.
 He averaged 7.7 points and five rebounds per game during his senior season.
 After the season, Johnson decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to COVID-19 pandemic and entered the NCAA transfer portal.

+During his 2022-2023 Senior year with SDSU, Keshad was a major contributor to the team that made the Final Four in Houston, ultimately losing in the Championship game to UConn.

 Johnson transferred to Arizona.
-He averaged 11.5 points, 5.9 rebounds, 1.8 assists, 0.7 blocks, and 1.0 steals per game.
+He averaged 11.5 points, 5.9 rebounds, 1.8 assists, 0.7 blocks and 1.0 steals per game.

 Professional career

-Miami Heat / Sioux Falls Skyforce (2024–present)

 After going undrafted in the 2024 NBA draft, Johnson signed a two-way contract with the Miami Heat on July 1, 2024 and joined them for the 2024 NBA Summer League.
 On December 26, he signed a standard contract with the Heat and on January 24, 2025, he was assigned to the Sioux Falls Skyforce.

+Johnson won the Slam Dunk Contest during the 2026 NBA All-Star Weekend.
+He was noted for his various dance moves he performed between dunks.

+On August 27, 2026, Johnson re-signed with the Miami Heat on a two-way contract.